sjtuyinjie/M3DGR/README.md

 ## 🎯 Notice
+This paper is under review now.
 Full datasets and codes will be released upon paper acceptance.

 ## SENSOR SETUP